Ethen-007/Cryptic_Canvas/README.md

 4. **Getting Started**
    Navigate to the folder in which the main.py file is found.
    Open the terminal.
-   To run the Image Colorizer application locally, navigate to the project directory and execute the following command:
+   To run the Cryptic Canvas application locally, navigate to the project directory and execute the following command:
    ```bash
    streamlit run main.py
    ```